sarg3nt/certified-kubernetes-security-specialist/README.md

 # Certified Kubernetes Security Specialist Training Notes

-These are the notes I've taken while takeing the [Certified Kubernetes Security Specialist](https://kodekloud.com/courses/certified-kubernetes-security-specialist-cks/) course on KodeKloud.
+These are the notes I've taken while taking the [Certified Kubernetes Security Specialist](https://kodekloud.com/courses/certified-kubernetes-security-specialist-cks/) course on KodeKloud.

 These notes are not meant to be a complete record of the training but to be used as a training aid.
 I'm not going to be recording those things I already know really well.

 ## Table of Contents